 From a beginner “First Base & More” gift box (£45) to a more premium “Best Sellers & More” box (£105), to kink and indulgent boxes – and boxes for people with a penis, too.
 And throw in a “Wanker” tee (£29) now that you’re there.
 They look fab.

-Use the above links and by code: bloggeronpole for a 10% discount.
+Use my code: bloggeronpole for a 10% discount.

 I’ve written and posted about my sports massages and osteopathy experience extensively, and I think by now you know that pole dancers are an achy bunch.
 Often however, what stops us from getting as many massages as we like is the very boring issue of money.
 So treat the pole dancers in your life to a sports massage or osteopathy package at their local or preferred clinics – and ‘thanks to’ teaching in lockdowns and to 2020, believe me, they will need them.
 If they’re Londoners, feel free to mention me to get them 15% off their first Kuu in the City session.